m-cochran/Randomerr/about.md

 ---
 layout: default
 title: About
+permalink: /about/
 ---

-# About Me
+# About Randomerr

-This is the about page where you can learn more about the blog and the author.
-Here, you can write a brief introduction about yourself and your blog's purpose.
+Randomerr is a space for creative exploration.
+We share ideas, thoughts, and everything in between.